 Encompass the Old Town on all sides is Nové Město – the New Town.
-Its creation dates back to the 14th century when King Charles IV ordered to expand the city to adjust the increasing population of Prague.
+Its creation dates back to the 14th century when King Charles IV ordered to expand the city to adjust to the increasing population of Prague.
 A spacious new area between Vyšehrad and Old Town was, therefore, constructed.
-Since then, the new district has served as the city’s main commercial centre and has become home to countless businesses, banks and offices, as well as the eye-catching Dancing House.
+Since then, the new district has served as the city’s main commercial center and has become home to countless businesses, banks, and offices, as well as the eye-catching Dancing House.

 - Prague is plagued by pick-pocketers.
 Despite increasing police’s control, petty crimes occur quite often and this endemic seemingly won’t end anytime soon.
 So be vigilant all the time, especially at crowded tourist attractions (Wenceslas Square and Old Town City Hall), in subways (both Metro A and B) and on trams (Tram 22 which runs to the castle).

-- Similar to the Royal Castle in Kraków, separate tickets are required to visit different parts of the castle.
+- Similar to Cracow’s Royal Castle, separate tickets are required to visit different parts of the castle.
 Some sections do not charge an admission fee after 18:00, for example, the Golden Lane.